-All student registration forms should be filled out completely by parents in order to provide contact information should a student become ill or sustain an injury while participating in 21st CCLC programming.
-If a student becomes ill or sustains an injury during 21st CCLC, parents or other identified guardians will be notified immediately.
-If students require medication during 21st CCLC programming, parents should communicate that to the site coordinator.
-A staff member who has been trained in dispensing medications as well as all procedures and protocols surrounding dispensing medication will be on site at all times to handle student's needs.
-No medications will be dispensed without proper paperwork on file with the site.
+All student registration forms should be filled out completely by parents in order to provide contact information should students become ill or sustain an injury while participating in 21st CCLC programming.
+If students become ill or sustain an injury during the 21st CCLC program, parents or other identified guardians will be notified immediately.
+If a student requires medication during the 21st CCLC program, parents should communicate that to the school's site coordinator.
+A staff member who has been trained in dispensing medications as well as all procedures and protocols surrounding dispensing medication will be on site at all times to handle student needs.
+No medications will be dispensed without proper paperwork on file with the school.